ionixjunior/ionixjunior.dev/_i18n/en/_posts/2025-05-02-why-understanding-not-just-generating-code-still-matters.md

 The best answer I could provide is: it depends!
 If you just want a simple and fast solution, and don't care about the artifacts that AI will generate, vibe coding could work using an advanced model and a good tool like Cline.
 But if you really want or need to understand what is happening, delegating the entire development to an AI tool can be tricky.

 The point is, it isn't a problem to create a fast solution using some AI tool, but think about: are you learning something or are you just seeing the code generated and understanding nothing?
+Are you accepting all generated code without review it and adjusting it to your project standards?
 If you're delegating all this work to the AI in your company, maybe you should care about the final solution, because when you commit these files into the version control in the project of your company, it's your name that appears there as an author, so the responsibility is yours.

 ## Polemic: vibe coding can be good for experienced developers and harmful for newbies